isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 configuration file, and thus should always be available.
-The remaining status information, such as ``last-scopes`` and ``last-state``, is not available until the local server communicates with the remote by successfully sending the ``ha-heartbeat`` command.
+The remaining status information, such as ``last-scopes`` and ``last-state``, is not available until the local server communicates with the remote by successfully sending the :isccmd:`ha-heartbeat` command.
 If at least one such communication has taken place, the returned value of the ``in-touch`` parameter is set to ``true``.
 By examining this value, the command's sender can determine whether the information about the remote server is reliable.